life-itself/second-renaissance/content/ecosystem/cohere/profiles/Leading_Through_Storms.md

   - Events & Retreats
   - Education & Training
 size: 1-3
+territory: Emotional Support & Resilience
+y: 172
+x: 120
 ---
-> Leading Through Storms supports people to discover their best adaptive responses to the climate, ecological and related crises, building a more consciously interconnected society in community with others."
+> Leading Through Storms supports people to discover their best adaptive responses to the climate, ecological and related crises, building a more consciously interconnected society in community with others.
 >
-> "Leading through these troubled, troubling times can feel more like a burden than a privilege.
+> Leading through these troubled, troubling times can feel more like a burden than a privilege.
 Stepping in, caring to act, engaging wholeheartedly, we can find ourselves overwhelmed, in conflict, exhausted.
 >
 > Leading Through Storms is not a journey to be undertaken alone.
 >